 The File storage optimization page appears.

-In the Data source column, click the data source.
+In the Data source name column, click the data source.

 On the Discover tab, the data source dashboard page appears.